Besides the UN

 Membership is open to active and retired

-press corps.
-We invite you to subscribe to Ex Tempore and support
+and the press corps.
+We invite you to subscribe to Ex Tempore and

-the Society of Writers of the UN Staff Socio-Cultural Commission.
-The
+support the Society of Writers of the UN Staff Socio-Cultural Commission.

 directly to Ex Temporeís account with the Union de Banque Suisse,